geokyr/advanced-topics-in-database-systems/README.md

 # ntua-advanced-databases

-This repository is about the project for the Advanced Topics in Database Systems course of the 9th semester at the National Technical University of Athens.
+This repository is for the project of the Advanced Topics in Database Systems course during the 9th semester at the National Technical University of Athens.

 ## Team 6 - Members